charlytron/ZTM/Sect-22-APIs/apis.md

 Application programming interface is a messenger that takes a request and tells the system what to do.
 But what is it, exactly ;)

-_skyscanner.com_ is an aggregator website.
+[Skyscanner](https://www.skyscanner.com) is an aggregator website.
 On it we look for a flight and it searches all the website of airlines for the best deals.

 How is it able to do thi?
 Skyscanner does not store this information.
 The